 Katie flushed.
 ‘Go away, you quaffle-hogging whores.’

-Alicia and Angelina burst into laughter again, then rose and squeezed out past Harry.
+Alicia and Angelina burst into laughter again, rising and squeezing out past Harry.

 Angelina bent to Harry’s ear.
 ‘Keep her cheerful,’ she murmured.
 ‘Katie’s an extremely emotional drunk, but lovely as long as she’s happy.’